Some experiences do more than hurt. They change what feels true, what feels possible, and what feels important going forward.

 • You may benefit from the program if you're interested in exploring both painful and positive aspects of your experiences with an eye toward identifying and building your strengths, developing habits of thought and action that support personal thriving, and engaging in good and meaningful ways with the people and world around you.

-• Not everyone is ready for the GROWTH Journey (and that doesn't mean they won't be at some point in the future).
+• Not everyone who has been hurt is ready for the GROWTH Journey (and that doesn't mean they won't be at some point in the future).
 This program is intended for people who are not in need of clinical care or therapy for PTSD or other mental health disorders, or, if they are in need of such care, they are receiving it, and they have informed their clinician of their plan to participate embark on this journey.

 Common Questions